Shelf Lives of Food

 Cauliflower8-12 months5 days2 daysPlastic wrap

-CeleryNEVER2 weeks2 daysBottom in water like a flower pot, cover with plastic bag, ALTERNATELY wrap it in foil
+CeleryNEVER2 weeks2 daysBottom in water like a flower pot, cover with a plastic bag, ALTERNATELY wrap it in foil

 Chili Peppers8-12 months2 weeks4 daysPlastic bag